Cammell History, Family Crest & Coats of Arms

 The surname Cammell was first found in Somerset, where they held a family seat from ancient times.

-Important Dates for the Cammell family
+Early History of the Cammell family

 This web page shows only a small excerpt of our Cammell research.
 Another 280 words (20 lines of text) covering the years 1086, 1200, 1220, 1332, 1379, 1500, 1642 and 1752 are included under the topic Early Cammell History in all our PDF Extended History products and printed products wherever possible.